A new operating system (OS), called X Yosemite, will allow Apple Mac users to view and send SMS messages using their computer.

 These questions should be answered soon, as a public beta of OS X Yosemite will be released in the near future ahead of its official launch in the autumn.

-There are a number of ways that computing and technology companies can use bulk SMS for business – some of our latest mobile marketing case studies can be found here.
+There are a number of ways that computing and technology companies can use bulk SMS for business.
+Find out here.